 Company owners, drug treatment facility proprietors, and medical professionals desire to reduce or eliminate drug use in the workplace.
-This is not merely to comply with the law, but to improve productivity and overall prosperity for the company.
+This is not merely to comply with the law but to improve productivity and overall prosperity for the company.
 Prosperity, in this case, means much more than just having more money in the bank.
-It also means better lives for the most valuable asset of any organization which is its people.
+It also means better lives for any organization’s most valuable asset, its people.

-Among the reasons the government deems such drugs as illegal is because of the dangers their use can pose to public safety.
-The use of illegal drugs is also associated with increased criminality.
-This is not only because of the traffic of these illegal substances themselves, but because there are any number of violent and criminal incidents perpetrated by people under the influence of illegal drugs.
+Among the reasons the government deems such drugs illegal is because of the dangers, their use can pose to public safety.
+The use of illicit drugs is also associated with increased criminality.
+This is not only because of the traffic of these illegal substances themselves but because there are any number of violent and criminal incidents perpetrated by people under the influence of illegal drugs.
 These are problems that companies prefer not to have, such as theft, murder, and rape.
-Thus, many corporations take valuable steps towards addressing the issues of drug use in the workplace.
+Thus, many corporations take practical steps towards addressing drug use issues in the workplace.

 Drug Use in the Workplace: How to Prevent It